evern/FourSPM_Web/fourspm_web/docs/collection-view-doctrine.md

 This component MUST:
 - Use the data context via a custom hook (e.g., `useDeliverables`)
-- Use the editor context via a custom hook (e.g., `useDeliverableEditor`)
+- Use the editor context via a custom hook (e.g., `useDeliverableEditor`) when needed
-- Implement grid event handlers from dedicated hooks
+- Implement entity-specific grid event handlers via dedicated hooks (e.g., `use{Entity}GridHandlers`)
+- Implement entity-specific grid validators via dedicated hooks (e.g., `use{Entity}GridValidator`)
+- Optionally use shared editor functionality (e.g., `useDeliverableGridEditor`) when applicable
 - Use data provider hooks for all lookup data
 - Render the `ODataGrid` component with standardized handlers
 - Include proper error handling and loading states